US Cash Products-Harbor gasoline rallies on supply issues

 Other traders said supplies had been growing short after Sunoco Inc last year shuttered its 178,000-barrels-per-day Marcus Hook, Pennsylvania refinery, which was the major source of CBOB on the East Coast.

-Harbor prompt F4 RBOB gasoline was seen up 5.00 cents at 11.50 cents under, while prompt F2 RBOB was talked at either side of 9.50 cents over, up 2.50 cents.
+Harbor prompt F4 RBOB gasoline was seen up 2.00 cents a gallon at 14.00 cents under, while prompt F2 RBOB was talked at either side of 7.00 cents over, up 0.50 cent.

 In Harbor distillate trade, ultra-low-sulfur diesel continued to rise, up another 0.50 cent at 9.75/10.25 cents over the May heating oil futures contract on NYMEX.
 April ULSD was at a 10-month high at midday.

-On the Gulf Coast, 9.0-Reid Vapor Pressure (RVP) M2 gasoline differentials slipped by a half cent per gallon early on Monday, but later rebounded as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, ending the day up 0.50 cent per gallon at 10.50 cents under May RBOB futures on the NYMEX, traders said.
+On the Gulf Coast, 9.0-Reid Vapor Pressure (RVP) M2 gasoline differentials fell half a cent per gallon to 11.50 cents under May RBOB futures on the NYMEX as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, traders said.

-Differentials for 7.8-RVP M1 gasoline also see-sawed, seen down about a quarter cent per gallon early Monday in a bid-offer spread of 1.50/2.00 cents over May RBOB futures, but ended the day up by a penny per gallon at 3.00 cents over.
+The restart of a hydrocracking unit at BP Plc’s 406,570-bpd refinery in Texas City, Texas through Monday also put downward pressure on differentials, traders said.

-Gulf Coast ULSD differentials slipped 0.75 cent per gallon to 6.50 cents over May NYMEX heating oil futures, while jet fuel differentials held steady at 6.00/7.00 cents over.
+Differentials for 7.8-RVP M1 gasoline were seen in a bid-offer spread of 1.50/2.00 cents over May RBOB futures, down about a quarter cent per gallon from Friday’s levels.

-The restart of a hydrocracking unit at BP Plc’s 406,570-bpd refinery in Texas City, Texas through Monday also pressured differentials, traders said.
+Gulf Coast ULSD differentials slipped half a penny per gallon to 6.50 cents over May NYMEX heating oil futures, while jet fuel differentials held steady at 6.00/7.00 cents over.

 Chicago gasoline fell 1.50 cents a gallon to 6.75/5.75 cents under futures, losing steam after a week of rallying, traders said.